Brent0123/Week2-Code-Challenge/README.md

 ├── items-added.png   # Screenshot with items added
 └── items-marked.png  # Screenshot with items marked as purchased

+### Usage
+Once the app is running navigate to http://localhost3000 in your browser.
+You can add items to your shopping list by typing into the input field and clicking the "Add Item" button.
+The list will automatically update wwith each new item

 ### License

 This project is licensed under the MIT License - see the LICENSE file for details.